 Here are the official highlights — and check out the celebration after the penalty!
 I was too busy scanning to the Morecambe fans, and I missed … well, see for yourself:

 In the morning, by the way, the local paper told me I had seen the Crazy Manager’s final game in charge.
 They sacked him right after the game!
 Makes me wonder where he’ll wind up next, if he wasn’t good enough for this little club.
+(Update from 2018: the answer is Randers FC in the Danish Super League … for 9 games.)

 As is my way, I hung around afterwards, as long as the stewards would let me, to take some empty-stadium pictures.